Emergency Dentist – Richardson, TX

 - Flexible Payment Options That Work for Any Budget

 When it comes to dental emergencies, having an emergency dentist like Dr. Shwarts on call is extremely important, but what should you do if you can’t reach his dental office right away?
-Below, you’ll find a few tips on how to handle some of the most common dental emergencies we see.
-While these are proven to work and can help reduce pain and damage, you should still try to come see us as soon as you can!
+There are proven methods that can help reduce pain and damage to your smile until you arrive.
+Even if you aren’t sure you’re experiencing a dental emergency, you should still call and try to come see us as soon as you can!

 How Dr. Shwarts chooses to treat a dental emergency will be based on the type and severity of the injury.
 Because every situation is unique, the cost of emergency dentistry in Richardson can vary quite a bit from person to person.
 To help patients dealing with this unexpected expense, our dental office is happy to offer flexible financing that can be used to break up any costs into smaller installments.
 We can quickly go over your options after we get you out of pain.